alexpaul/Firebase-RESTFul-API/README.md

 ## 1, Objective

-* Create a RESTFul API using Firebase.
+* Create a RESTFul API using Firebase Realtime Database.
 * Implement security rules to allow access only with a valid token.
   ```json
   {